esyede/rakit/packages/docs/data/strings.md

 ### Str::censor()

-This method masks the middle part of a string, useful for hiding part of a phone number or an email address:
+Masks the middle part of a string, useful for hiding part of a phone number or an email address:

 ```php